-During menopause, the level oestrogen produced by the ovaries declines, resulting in symptoms such as mood swings, hot flushes and night sweats, vaginal dryness and a weakening of the bones known as osteoporosis.
-Trisequens contains estradiol, which supplements the body’s natural oestrogen levels to help prevent theses symptoms.
+During menopause, the level of oestrogen produced by the ovaries declines, resulting in symptoms such as mood swings, hot flushes and night sweats, vaginal dryness and a weakening of the bones known as osteoporosis.
+Trisequens contains estradiol, which supplements the body’s natural oestrogen levels to help prevent these symptoms.
 The norethisterone (progesterone) counteracts excessive growth of the womb lining (endometrial hyperplasia) stimulated by an increase in oestrogen, reducing the risk of developing endometrial cancer or endometriosis (growth of the uterus lining outside of the womb).
 Trisequens effectively controls menopausal symptoms, while producing a regular and predictable monthly bleed.

-The active ingredients in Trisequens are estradiol and norethisterone acetate.
+The active ingredients in Trisequens are estradiol (as estradiol hemihydrate) and norethisterone acetate.

-The inactive ingredients in Trisequens are lactose monohydrate, maize starch, hydroxypropyl cellulose, talc, magnesium stearate, hypromellose, talc, titanium dioxide (E171), indigo carmine (E132), macrogol 400, triacetin, red iron oxide (R172) and propylene glycol.
+The inactive ingredients in Trisequens are lactose monohydrate, maize starch, hydroxypropylcellulose, talc, magnesium stearate, and hypromellose.

 Each pack of Trisequens contains 28 tablets for a cycle of 28 days.
-On days 1 - 12, you should take 1 blue tablet, containing 2 mg estradiol, per day.
-On days 13 - 22, you should take 1 white tablet, containing 2 mg estradiol and 1 mg norethisterone acetate, per day.
-On days 23 - 28, you should take 1 red tablet, containing 1 mg estradiol, per day.
+On days 1–12, you should take 1 blue tablet, containing 2mg estradiol, per day.
+On days 13–22, you should take 1 white tablet, containing 2mg estradiol and 1mg norethisterone acetate, per day.
+On days 23–28, you should take 1 red tablet, containing 1mg estradiol, per day.
 You are expected to have a bleed every cycle with Trisequens, which usually occurs at the beginning of a new pack.